 Kayak Trip Safety

 All of our guests are provided with stable sit-on-top kayaks which are very difficult to capsize.
 You also do not wear a spraydeck, the guest sits 'on top' of the kayak in a moulded seat.
-If you do capsize, recovery is a quick and simple process.
+In the unlikely event you do capsize, recovery is a quick & simple process.

 Simply raise your paddle vertically in the air & shout loudly ‘STOP’!
 Then hold on to your kayak & relax until another paddler or a Guide arrives to haul you back onboard.

 You don’t need to swim.
 In the unlikely event of a capsize simply relax & let your buoyancy aid do its work & you should be back on to your kayak in just a few minutes at most.
 Our activity is known as 'kayaking' & not 'swimming' - we have no intention of getting our guests wet.

 Please get in touch with us by telephone or email us with your contact telephone number.
 Your Lead Guide will contact you to discuss your phobia & determine whether it's serious enough to potentially affect the entire group.
 In the majority of cases, this proves not to be a problem.

 All of our Leaders & Guides are British canoe Union (BCU) & the International Sea Kayakers Guide Association (ISKGA) trained and qualified.
 Certificates are available upon request.